 Long distance isn’t for everyone.
 Many people embrace it as a wonderful opportunity to learn more about love, their partner and themselves – even if it’s a non-ideal circumstance.
 For others, it just isn’t worth it, no matter how much they love their boyfriend/girlfriend.
 They miss the intimacy too much, or find that the long distance communication methods just don’t provide the same type of connection they crave from seeing their partner IRL.

-If that’s you, there’s absolutely nothing wrong with admitting that to yourself and the one you love.
+If that’s you, there’s absolutely nothing wrong with admitting that.

 If your opinions are different to your partner’s, do they respond with curiosity about your perspective and a willingness to discuss and compromise if necessary (a healthy response), or with belittling you and your beliefs (an unhealthy response)?